Julio César Chávez Jr.: Chavez Jr vs. Silva

 In March 2021, it was announced that Chávez Jr would face former UFC Middleweight Champion Anderson Silva on 19 June 2021.
 Chávez Jr missed the contractual weight of 182 lbs. after weighing in at 184.4 lbs. and forfeited $100,000 of his purse to Silva.
 Despite the massive difference in experience in records of 52–5–1 (34 KOs) to Silva's 1–1 (1 KO) in boxing, Chavez Jr lost the fight via split decision, being outstruck throughout the fight.

 Cruiserweight

 Chavez Jr vs. Hall

 Chávez Jr was scheduled to face former UFC title contender Darren Till, on the Jake Paul vs. Mike Tyson card on 20 July 2024 in a six round cruiserweight bout.
 However, due to Mike Tyson having an ulcer flareup, the event was postponed and took place on 15 November 2024.

 A separate event took place on 20 July 2024 at the Jake Paul vs. Mike Perry card and Chávez Jr faced former UFC fighter Uriah Hall.
 Chávez Jr won the bout by unanimous decision.

 Chavez Jr vs. Paul

 Chávez Jr. lost a ten-round unanimous decision to American influencer-turned-boxer Jake Paul on 29 June 2025 at cruiserweight in Anaheim, California, with scorecards of 99–91, 98–92 and 97–93.

+Chávez Jr. vs. Julian Sacco

+Chávez Jr. stopped Argentine boxer Angel Julian Sacco at 2:46 of round four on 24 January 2026, competing at light-heavyweight at Arena Coliseo in San Luis Potosí, Mexico.

+Chávez Jr. vs. Caicedo

+On 25 April 2026, Chávez Jr. defeated Jhon Caicedo by third round technical knockout at the Adolfo López Mateos Baseball Stadium in Reynosa, Tamaulipas, Mexico.